fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

 This tutorial will not cover the frequency-domain option for DICS/PCC beamformers (which is explained [here](/tutorial/beamformer)), nor how to compute minimum-norm-estimated sources of evoked/averaged data (which is explained [here](/tutorial/minimumnormestimate)).

-## Background

 ## Procedure

-To localize the evoked sources for this example dataset we will perform the following steps:
+To localise the evoked sources for this example dataset we will perform the following steps:

 - Read the data into MATLAB using the same strategy as in the **[raw2erp tutorial](/workshop/paris2019/handson_raw2erp)**.
 - Spatially whiten the data to account for differences in sensor type (magnetometers versus gradiometers)